jspin-dev/MinoCore/README.md

 The majority of MinoCore logic is handled through higher order pure functions (ie their results are only dependent on their inputs and do not cause side effects).
 - Drafters - functions which provide new state based on their inputs.
 They are the 'end of the road' so to speak for all logic paths.
 MinoCore uses [immerjs](https://github.com/immerjs/immer) under the hood for this.
-- Providers - recieve a read-only copy of the state and can return Drafters, other Providers, or (in most cases) a list of Drafters and Providers which are to be executed in sequential order.
+- Resolvers - recieve a read-only copy of the state and can return Drafters, other Resolvers, or (in most cases) a list of Drafters and Resolvers which are to be executed in sequential order.
 They do not modify the state.

 ## Sandbox